teancom/codex/aws.md

 ```

 Better.
 Let's configure our `cloud_provider` for AWS, using our EC2
-keypair.
-We need copy our EC2 private key to bastion host and path to the key for `private_key` entry in the following `properties.yml`.
+key pair.
+We need copy our EC2 private key to bastion host and path to the key
+for `private_key` entry in the following `properties.yml`.

 ```
 $ cat properties.yml